Cathay Pacific 747 photo via Flickr

-Lunch was served on a tray, with the first course containing a salad and a salmon starter.
+Lunch on a tray, with the first course containing a salad and a salmon starter.
 The Flight attendants offered a choice of bread from a basket, but unlike first class, there wasn’t an individual bread basket for each passenger.
 The salt and pepper shakers are unique, porcelain dispensers looking like stones.

 Lunch first course in Cathay Business

 For the main course, I had the Chinese option, the wok fried chicken

 Finally, ice cream.
 Options were Chocolate and Strawberry

 Overall, the meal was tasty.
 Pretty nice for a 5 hour or so business class flight.
 The service was good, and not significantly different from First Class, although it was noticeable that the flight attendants had many more passengers to serve for all of business class than just dedicated to First Class.

 Touring the Queen of the Skies